 Authority figures.
 A type of social proof with big impact is opinions of people we look up to.
 That’s why companies feature celebrities in their campaigns.
 An expert in the field your service relates to can also be a celebrity for your clients.
 This category also includes any awards your product has, a research that proves its effectiveness, and your connections with other likable brands or affiliates.

-Fundera proves its effectiveness with numbers of businesses served
+Fundera proves its effectiveness with number of businesses served

 DesignByHumans shows pictures of customers in tees they bought on the platform